Late flag removal

 - If you have any queries about whether your personal circumstances may make you eligible for Mitigating Circumstances compensation, or about the process, please speak to your Undergraduate Year Tutor, PGT Programme Directors, or PGR Directors.

 - The completed form, and attached evidence, must be submitted to the Computer Science Student Support Office, by the deadlines provided.

-- The deadline for the semester 2 exam period is 8th June 2018.
+- The deadline for the semester 2 exam period is 10am on 7th of June 2019.